Moonstroke/PUCA/README.md

   if the guard macro `HAVE_DTOR` is defined.
 If this macro is defined and the compilation is not performed with a GNU-compatible compiler, an error is raised.

+### 4. Object-oriented attributes

+The following attributes can be considered somehow as meta-attributes: they are only aliases of the previous attributes, but they add a layer of abstraction by carrying a meaning close to concepts of object-oriented programming.
+Not all of them are bound to a simple kind of symbol; if the description provided here does not precise one kind the attribute can be applied to any symbol.
+The attributes are defined if, and only if, the guard macro `HAVE_OOATTRS` is itself defined.

+- `CTOR`

+  The function returns a pointer to a new instance of the related type.

+- `MEMBER`

+  The function takes, as its first parameter, a pointer to an instance of the related type.

+- `PUBLIC`

+  The symbol is accessible from external scope.

+- `PRIVATE`

+  The symbol can only be referenced from inside the declaring module.